NayeraHasan/2020USPresidentialPolling-BSTAnalysis/README.md

 ### LinkedBinarySearchTree Class

 **Functionality:** Implements a binary search tree for storing candidate data.
+It provides methods for tree operations like insertion and traversal.

 **Attributes:**
 - Root element of the tree.
 - Left subtree.
 - Right subtree.
 - Count of elements in the tree.

+**Constructors:**
+- `LinkedBinarySearchTree()`: Constructs an empty `LinkedBinarySearchTree`.
+- `LinkedBinarySearchTree(E rootElement)`: Constructs a `LinkedBinarySearchTree` with the specified root element.

 **Methods:**
 - `insert(E element)`: Inserts an element into the tree.